NaaS/ocaml-openflow/README.md

 ### Queue, Port, Switch

 The `Queue` module is really a placeholder currently.
-OpenFlow defines limited quality-of-service support via a simple queueing mechanism.
+OpenFlow defines limited quality-of-service support via a simple queuing mechanism.
 Flows are mapped to queues attached to ports, and each queue is then configured as desired.
 The specification currently defines just a minimum rate, although specific implementations may